pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - The problem temporal databases solve is lost information.
   Whenever you UPDATE or DELETE, you lose what was there before.
-- I've consulted with dozens of companies over the years, but I don't think a single one could re-generate a year-old report and get the same answers as before.
+- I don't think any company I've worked with could re-generate a year-old report and get the same answers as before.
   - If you're talking about financial documents, that seems like a problem.
   - Finance seems to be a big one.
     - Hettie Dombrovskaya's has a Postgres extension originally built for this purpose.
     - XTDB (which is not Postgres) is built by finance people.
-    - Lots of other examples.
   - One company built surveys to measure the effectiveness of social services.
     These were mostly multiple-choice questions, like "What is your ethnicity?"